Kong/docs.konghq.com/app/konnect/gateway-manager/data-plane-nodes/upgrade.md

 content_type: how-to
 ---

-You can upgrade data plane nodes to a new {{site.base_gateway}} version by bringing up new data plane nodes, and then shutting down the old ones.
-This is the best method for high availability, as the new node starts processing data before the old node is removed.
-It is the cleanest and safest way to upgrade with no proxy downtime.
+Self-managed data plane nodes can be upgraded to a new {{site.base_gateway}} by initializing new nodes before decomissing old ones.
+This method ensures high availbility, allowing the new node to commence data processing prior to the removal of the old node.
+Managed nodes are upgraded automatically after selecting the new version of {{site.base_gateway}}.

 We recommend running one major version (2.x or 3.x) of a data plane node per control plane, unless you are in the middle of version upgrades to the data plane.
 Mixing versions may cause [compatibility issues](/konnect/gateway-manager/version-compatibility).